gitameerhamza/LMS/README.md

 ## Description

 This project is a simple Library Management System implemented in Java.
 It uses JavaFX for the user interface and JDBC for database connectivity.
-The system allows you to add books and members to the library, search for books, lend and return books.
+The system allows you to add books and members to the library, search for books, lend and return books and Member data.

 ## Features